user7466/roundcube_calendar/README.md

 Roundcube is an awesome web mailer and a good platform for calendaring as the work from Kolab Systems AG shows.
-Their Roundcube plugins (primarily developed to support the Kolab Groupware server) have been extended by "Awesome IT" (a GbR out for Karlsruhe, Germany) to support CalDAV calendars.
+Their Roundcube plugins (primarily developed to support the Kolab Groupware server) have been extended by "Awesome IT" (a GbR out of Karlsruhe, Germany) to support CalDAV calendars.

 Getting this all to work is a bit of a hassle so we - Faster IT GmbH - decided to